 If you are reading this blog, it’s probably because you want to travel and struggle with anxiety.
 I want to commend you for seeking solutions, tips, and tools to facilitate your goals!
 You might feel frustrated that your anxiety makes travel difficult, and that is understandable.
 But by approaching your anxiety proactively, you will be able to do what you want to do.
 Remember that traveling is a value you hold; you deserve to find a way to experience it.
 Just because you have to make adjustments, or plan in a specific way, doesn’t mean you can’t go or aren’t worthy of these experiences.
 Give yourself time and space to determine what will work best for you, who can support you, when it’s ideal to go, and where you want to visit.
 Take a deep breath, and make it happen for yourself!
 You can do it!

-At our mental health practice in Woodland Hills, CA, we offer individual therapy and couple’s therapy.
-Both Dr. Menije, Ani Seferyan, AMFT, Allison Lucchese, AMFT, and Cindy Sayani, AMFT offer virtual therapy to treat mental health concerns including panic attacks, OCD, phobias, and stress; Mood disorders including depression; Relationship issues, both in couples therapy and with individual clients; Perinatal mental health issues such as postpartum depression, Codependency, and Addiction.
 Let’s learn what drives your unique perspective on anxiety and stress.
 Then, let’s find the tools-your unique tools that help you respond to life in a healthy, calm way.
-Contact us today for your complimentary 20-minute phone consultation with our Client Care Coordinator.
+Contact us today for your complimentary 15 – minute phone consultation with one of our Client Care Coordinators.